larsarv/java-record-mutator-generator/README.md

 # The Java Record Mutator Generator  (JRMG)

 ## Overview

-The Java Record Mutator Generator (JRMG) is a compile-time annotation processor that automatically generates fluent mutator/builder classes for Java records.
-It enables developers to create chainable operations to modify nested record fields without resorting to complex workarounds or manual builder patterns.
+The Java Record Mutator Generator (JRMG) is a compile-time annotation processor that automatically generates fluent mutator and constructor classes for Java records.
+It enables developers to create chainable operations to modify nested record fields and create new records without resorting to complex workarounds or manual builder patterns.

 Records in Java are immutable by default, which makes modifying them cumbersome — especially when dealing with nested structures or complex business logic.
-JRMG solves this problem by generating a mutator class for each annotated record, allowing developers to modify nested records in a fluent, builder-like manner.
+JRMG solves this problem by generating mutator and constructor classes for each annotated record, allowing developers to modify nested records in a fluent, builder-like manner or create new records with compile-time guarantees.

-See [`OVERVIE.md`](OVERVIEW.md) for an overview of the project structure.
+See [`OVERVIEW.md`](OVERVIEW.md) for an overview of the project structure.

 ## Key Features

-- Fluent API: Generated mutators provide a chainable, readable API for modifying record components.
+- Fluent API: Generated mutators and constructors provide a chainable, readable API for modifying or creating record components.
-- Immutable Output: All mutations result in a new immutable record instance.
+- Immutable Output: All mutations and constructions result in a new immutable record instance.
-- Nested Record Support: Enabling deep mutation.
+- Nested Record Support: Enabling deep mutation and construction.
 - Can act as builders.
-Can guarantee at compile time that all setters for the record components are called in order of declaration.
+Can guarantee at compile time that all setters for the record components are called in order of declaration with constructors.
 - List, Set, and Map Support: Lists, Sets, and Maps can be mutated using specialized mutator interfaces, allowing you to mutate individual items or apply transformations to all items.
-- Compile-Time Generation: Uses annotation processing to generate mutator classes at compile time.
+- Compile-Time Generation: Uses annotation processing to generate mutator and constructor classes at compile time.
 - Type Safety: Fully type-safe — all generated methods are strongly typed and checked at compile time.
 - Supports Java 17+

 ## Use Cases

 - Domain Modeling: Modify complex domain records without writing manual builders.
-- Testing: Create test data with specific mutations for unit tests.
+- Testing: Create test data with specific mutations or constructions for unit tests.
 - Data Transformation: Apply transformations to nested records.

 ## How It Works

-To use JRMG, simply annotate your record class with @GenerateMutator.
-The annotation processor will generate a mutator class with methods to set, get, and mutate each field.
-The generated class implements RecordMutator<T>, which provides a build() method to finalize the mutation and return a new immutable record.
+To use JRMG, simply annotate your record class with @GenerateMtor, @GenerateCtor, or @GenerateCtorAndMtor.
+The annotation processor will generate mutator and/or constructor classes with methods to set, get, mutate, and construct each field.
+The generated classes implement Builder<T>, which provides a build() method to finalize the mutation or construction and return a new immutable record.
 Example:

 ```
-@GenerateMutator
+@GenerateCtorAndMtor
 public record Shipment(
         String shipmentNo,
         ShipmentStatus status,
-        Map<PartyType,Party> parties,
+        Map<PartyType, Party> parties,
         List<Parcel> parcels,
         ProformaInvoice proformaInvoice,
         List<String> specialInstructions,